 Roots Local Food Share collects produce at Shared Harvest Community Garden (Corner of 10th Street & Foster Avenue) starting in July through October every Wednesday night 5:30-7:30PM.
 Backyard produce and fruit tree produce can also be brought to the garden.

 To Volunteer Contact: Jess Johanson: email@example.com

-This year the Community Roots Gathering Garden is serving as a hands-on classroom for a number of interns participating in the Work Ready Program, a 5-step employment readiness training program for at-risk youth administered by Crosswalk North Idaho (formerly Project Safe Place).
-Participants are gaining experience in various organic growing practices, water conservation, tool safety, soil remediation, seed selection and planting.
+In 2013, the Community Roots Gathering Garden served as a hands-on classroom for a number of interns participating in the Work Ready Program, a 5-step employment readiness training program for at-risk youth administered by Crosswalk North Idaho (formerly Project Safe Place).
+Participants gain experience in various organic growing practices, water conservation, tool safety, soil remediation, seed selection and planting.

 With the Gathering Garden being an all volunteer effort we are always in need of additional help – planting, weeding, watering, teaching – as “many hands make work light.”
 If you would like to join in the fun, make a donation of time or materials or give a monetary contribution, call the KEA office ( 208) 667-9093 or email firstname.lastname@example.org.

 Or stop by and join in on a community work day: